Alzheimer's and Bathing: Tips for Bathing and Personal Hygiene

 As your loved one's Alzheimer's progresses, you may find that certain tasks become more challenging for them to accomplish.
-Bathing or showering with Alzheimer's is one area in which you may come up against resistance, anger, or hostility.
-There are ways to help you and your loved one accomplish the necessity of bathing and reduce the stress it can create.1,2
+Bathing or showering with Alzheimer's is an area where you may come up against resistance, anger, or hostility.1

 Why is bathing with Alzheimer's a struggle?

-Proper cleanliness as an adult is a societal norm and expectation, a shift in resistance to bathing can feel confusing.
-You may find yourself getting frustrated and asking, "Why can't they just do it?"
-There can be a few things that cause agitation toward the task of bathing.
+Proper cleanliness as an adult is a societal norm and expectation.
+A resistance to bathing can feel confusing.
+You may find yourself frustrated and perplexed.
+There can be a few things that cause your loved one agitation toward the task of bathing:1,2